Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 >   - Router: must have a fixed Public IP (x.x.x.x) and support Port Forwarding.
 >   - Since Tunnelblick and OpenVPN are not used, the Router does not need advanced VPN features (if available, disable them), just a cheap Router is sufficient.
 > - Simple one-line **SSH** command **login to DGX Spark**
+>   - After rebooting, simply have the Mac/PC Client run this SHH command in step 9.1 - it's super easy.

 ---